Sexual Health Clinic

 DESCRIPTION

-In the Sexual Health Clinic, we work for the education and promotion of sexual health that improves the quality of life of our participants.
-We offer tests for detection and treatment of sexually transmitted diseases, as well as pre-exposure prophylaxis treatment (PrEP).
+At the Sexual Health Clinic, we work for the education and promotion of sexual health that contributes to the improvement of the quality of life of our participants.

-• We offer, free of charge, protection barriers to ensure that each participant has the tools to fully enjoy their sexuality.
-We provide guidance on the correct use of barriers to ensure that, in addition to pleasurable fun, you are always well protected.
+• We offer, free of charge, protective barriers to ensure that each participant has the tools to fully enjoy their sexuality.
+We provide guidance on the correct use of the barriers to ensure that, in addition to the pleasurable fun, you are always well protected.

 PrEP